This is the multi-page printable view of this section. Click here to print.

 - Only Samsung Cloud Platform users can be selected as recipients

 Table.
-Notification Items
+Notification items

-- Click All Services > Compute > Virtual Server menu.
-It moves to the Service Home page of Virtual Server.
+- Click the All Services > Compute > Virtual Server menu.
+Navigate to the Service Home page of Virtual Server.

 Delete Notification

-- 모든 서비스 > Compute > Virtual Server menu should be clicked.
-It moves to the Service Home page of Virtual Server.
+- Click the All Services > Compute > Virtual Server menu.
+Navigate to the Service Home page of Virtual Server.

 3 - API Reference